 Cybercrime is something that has the potential to impact everyone—from individuals to major corporations in all industries and parts of the world.
 Criminals using their knowledge of computer science to carry out attacks are becoming more prevalent, and more dangerous.
 The annual cost of cybercrime is anticipated to increase to $6 trillion by 2021, doubling the impact from 2015, Cybersecurity Ventures reports.

-To take on criminals around the globe, it’s critical that educated and trained cyber security professionals are prepared to identify and track attackers and protect organizations against infiltrations.
+To take on criminals around the globe, it’s critical that educated and trained cyber security professionals (which differ from network security professionals) are prepared to identify and track attackers and protect organizations against infiltrations.
 A cyber security skills shortage means it’s difficult for companies and governments to find qualified professionals to safeguard information.
 In 2017, there were 780,000 people working in cyber security positions.
 Still, 350,000 openings remained unfilled.

 “Unfortunately the pipeline of security talent isn’t where it needs to be to help curb the cybercrime epidemic,” says Robert Herjavec, founder and CEO at Herjavec Group, a global Managed Security Services Provider, according to Cybersecurity Ventures.
 “Until we can rectify the quality of education and training that our new cyber experts receive, we will continue to be outpaced by the Black Hats.”